-A high-quality hardwood presentation case is included in the sale.
+The matching vintage Longines presentation box is included in the sale.

 A very special and absolutely stunning Hi-Beat automatic vintage watch from one of the most collectable, highly regarded and time-honoured vintage watch brands.
 This is a very rare watch due to its 37.5mm size and 18ct yellow gold case.
 This watch will therefore make an excellent financial investment as well as be something to use, treasure and enjoy!
 It is completely practical for use as an everyday watch and as long as it is well looked after and serviced every 2-3 years, it will last another lifetime.
 It carries a great deal more style, individuality and panache than a new watch and to buy the same quality today, would cost at least three or four times the price here.

 However, you may wish to view this, as each year goes by and the world market for fine vintage gold watches grows even larger, the limited supply and high demand means prices will inevitably climb even higher!

 A word on our prices – We always try our hardest to acquire the very highest quality watches we can find, before then restoring them to the highest possible standards.
 We then offer these at the fairest prices we can, taking into account our pre and post sales care and service.
 This approach means we will never be the cheapest, but nor will we be the most expensive.
 Indeed there are some well-known stores in West London which are highly successful charging between two to three times the price you see here.
 We therefore consider our prices to be good value and very fair, given the quality of watches we have to offer.